 Don’t hesitate to give treats to your hamster after a gap of one day as it will keep him happy.

 Here are some frequently asked questions that will help deal with your hamster’s obesity in a better way:

 No, not all hamsters overeat.
 It depends upon the personality of the hamster.
 Some hamsters are greedy and others are very calm.
 Some hamsters are very possessive regarding their food and others are not.

 A diet that fulfills all the nutritional needs of your hamster is ideal for him/her no matter if he/she likes it or not.
 You can find prepared hamster pellets at almost every pet store that offer perfectly balanced nutritional value.
 However, it is recommended to offer your hamster treats with a gap of 24 hours to keep the frustration away.

 A metal hamster wheel that is around 7 to 8 inches big is good for a Syrian hamster.
 Golden or Syrian hamsters are big and small wheels can be dangerous for them.
 In worst-case scenarios, small hamster wheels have even broken the backs of hamsters.

 Your minor negligence can lead to obesity in the hamsters.
 You need to keep your hamster in shape to increase its life expectancy.

 We learned that factors like overfeeding, overeating, lack of exercise, and an unbalanced diet lead to obesity in hamsters.
-The procedures of checking obesity in hamsters differ according to the breeds.
+The procedures for checking obesity in hamsters differ according to the breed.
 It is because different breeds come in different sizes and have different ideal weights.

 You can adopt several practices to reduce the weight of your hamster back to normal.